cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 ### Configuration Files

 When you first open an `.adoc` file, the editor automatically generates an `.asciidoctorconfig.adoc` configuration file.
-This file establishes the rendering context for documents in its directory and is created and maintained by the editor — you should leave it in place.
+This file establishes the rendering context for documents in its directory and is created and maintained by the editor, so you should leave it in place.

 ## Adding Documentation to Profile Elements

-Beyond authoring standalone narrative content, **CIMTool** lets you attach documentation directly to individual elements of a profile — a class, an enumeration, an attribute, an association role end, and so on.
+Beyond authoring standalone narrative content, **CIMTool** lets you attach documentation directly to individual elements of a profile: a class, an enumeration, an attribute, an association role end, and so on.
 This element-level documentation is carried with the profile and is emitted by the documentation builders into the generated output for that element, so it travels with the profile rather than living in a separate document.

 Two tabs in the profile editor contribute this documentation: the **"Description"** tab, which has been part of **CIMTool** since its inception, and the **"Documentation"** tab, introduced in **CIMTool** 2.3.0.
 Both accept AsciiDoc, so the formatting and styling described in the [AsciiDoc Syntax Quick Reference](#asciidoc-syntax-quick-reference) applies to the text you enter in either one.